 Attainment of escapement goals for both the Tahltan Lake and mainstem sockeye salmon stocks is the primary objective of Stikine River sockeye salmon management.
-Harvest sharing will be based upon the TAC projections derived primarily from the SMM as outlined in the PST.
+Harvest sharing will be based upon the TAC projections derived primarily from the SMM (recently modified without Tuya; eggs originating from Tahltan Lake were historically incubated at Snettisham Hatchery and released as fry into Tuya Lake in the upper Stikine drainage from 1992 to 2014) as outlined in the PST.
 In addition, other methods of estimating run sizes may be used in conjunction with the SMM with consultation between managers.
-Other factors that may influence harvest management include results from inseason escapement projections, e.g. projected Tahltan Lake weir counts and water levels.
+Other factors that may influence management are results from inseason escapement projections, e.g. projected Tahltan Lake weir counts and water levels.
 The TAC estimates will likely change from week to week as the SMM updates the projected run sizes from the cumulative CPUE's each week.
-Variations in the TAC estimates will likely be larger early in the season when CPUE is high, than later in the season.
+Variations in the TAC estimates will likely be larger early in the season when CPUE is high.
 Management actions will reflect these week-to-week changes in the TAC estimates.
-Fishery managers from both countries will have weekly contact in order to evaluate the output from the SMM, SFMM, and other stock assessment tools and to update the outcome of their respective management actions.
+Fishery managers from both countries will have weekly contact in order to evaluate the output from the SMM, SFMM, and other stock assessment tools to update their respective management actions.